Family of dead crew member sue California dive boat operator

 The suit is the latest to counter a claim filed by the boat company, Truth Aquatics Inc., to shield the owners from damages under a pre-Civil War maritime law that limits liability of vessel owners.

-For Kurtz's family and other victims to move forward with their cases, they will have to show that the boat's owners, who were on shore, should have known the boat was unsafe at the time of the fire.
+Before the lawsuits can move forward, family members will have to show that the boat's owners, who were on shore, should have known the boat was unsafe and the possible hazards it faced at sea.

+Mongeluzzi said it appears likely that the fire broke out in the galley where lithium-ion batteries, which are known to be a fire hazard, were being charged for cameras, phones and powerful strobe lights used for diving at night.

+Mongeluzzi and attorney Jeffrey Goodman cited news reports of a fire that broke out on the boat's sister vessel, Vision, when a cell phone began smoldering and was tossed overboard before it could cause any damage.

-The only survivors on the boat were the captain and four other crew members, who were all asleep above deck.
+The only survivors of the Conception were the captain and four other crew members, who were all asleep above deck.
 They said they awoke to find the boat engulfed in flames and were unable to reach the sleeping passengers or Kurtz and had to jump in the water to save their own lives.

 Authorities are looking into whether the boat had a night watchman on duty, as required under Coast Guard rules.

-One crew member, who broke his leg trying to escape, has also sued the boat owners.
+One crew member, who broke his leg trying to escape, has also sued the boat owners along with the wife and teenage children of a man who died below deck.

 Boat owners Glen and Dana Fritzler have said in court papers that they "used reasonable care to make the Conception seaworthy, and she was, at all relevant times, tight, staunch, and strong, fully and properly manned, equipped and supplied and in all respects seaworthy and fit for the service in which she was engaged."

-Note: This story has been updated to correct the spelling of the first name of Kaustubh Nirmal.